Dahimi/Nexus-Agents/README.md

 ---

-## **Running the Evaluation Locally**
+## **Running the Evaluation Pipeline or Demo Example Locally**

-You can also run the evaluation pipeline locally if you want to test an agent before submitting it.
-Here's how to set it up:
+You can run the evaluation pipeline locally to test an agent before submitting it, or try out the demo example.
+Here's how:

 1. Clone the repository:
    ```bash